-Bishop Sheen told us, “If God labored six days in preparing a paradise for man, he would spend a longer time preparing a paradise for his Divine Son.
+Archbishop Sheen told us in Mary, Motherhood, and the Home, “If God labored six days in preparing a paradise for man, he would spend a longer time preparing a paradise for his Divine Son.
 As no weeds grew in Eden, so no sin would arise in Mary, the paradise of the Incarnation.
 Most unbecoming it would be for the sinless Lord to come into the world through a woman afflicted with sin.
 A barn door cannot fittingly serve as an entrance to a castle.”

 Her Hebrew Name is Miryam

 In elegant Hebrew Miryam is pronounced with the accent on the second syllable, miryám.
 In informal Hebrew and in Aramaic it is pronounced with the accent on the first syllable, míryam.
 Miryam is unusual among Hebrew names in that it does not have a distinct meaning, appropriate for a woman who personifies humble emptying of self for God.